About | Buy the Software | Forum | Industry Watch | Learning Curve | Newsletters | Products

 Application Architecture

-Buy It
+Get It

 Try It

 Executables have (relocatable) code, data sections, and resource sections.
 The latter are menus, images, dialog scripts, the works.
-It's all contained in the same file, and the program loader reads the headers to find where everything is at runtime.
+It's all contained in the same file and the program loader reads the headers to find where everything is at runtime.

 NeXT applications are 'packages': a number of files organised in a file hierarchy.
 At the top is the application itself, so to speak: the name with the extension 'app' tacked on.
 There is nothing else at this level.